Gussie Moran: Later life

 In 1951, Moran began working for Los Angeles television Channel 4, doing a 15-minute interview with Bob Kelley, the voice of the Rams.
 In 1955. she became a sports newscaster at WMGM in New York City, a position which lasted until 1961.
 After leaving WMGM, she and a partner became active in manufacturing and selling her own line of tennis clothing (that business closed on 21 November 1963).
 She then returned to California and became hostess of a racket club in Palm Springs, California.
 The hostess position did not last long, and she became co-host (with Tom Kennedy) of a daily TV interview show in Hollywood titled Sundown.
 She was fired after 11 weeks (the show was to run for 13 weeks) when she referred to the Catholic religion as a political party.

 Moran then returned to giving tennis lessons at a Lake Encino racket club, remaining there for two and a half years.
 In 1969, she became advertising manager for World Tennis magazine.

 In 1970, she participated in another USO tour, this time to Vietnam.
 While she was there, her helicopter was shot down, and she suffered several broken and dislocated bones.
 After recovering from this accident, she obtained a radio sports director position in Los Angeles at station KFAC in 1972, but left after a short stint.
 She then freelanced for a fabric manufacturer and wrote columns for Tennis magazine.
 She worked for Tennis Unlimited, a promotional company.

 Moran was living at the family's Santa Monica home, a Victorian structure with an ocean view, but with her mother's death, she was unable to pay the property taxes, and was evicted on 26 April 1986.
 She then moved to a series of small apartments in the Los Angeles area.

 Personal life

 Moran was married four times.
-Her first marriage at age 19 was to an ex-Royal Air Force pilot; that marriage later was annulled.
-Her second marriage at the age of 30 was to Eddie Hand, a transport firm executive, also known as Mr. Y in the book Beat the Dealer by Edward O. Thorp.
+Her first marriage, at age 19, was to an ex-Royal Air Force pilot; that marriage later was annulled.
+All of her subsequent marriages ended in divorce.
+Her second marriage, at the age of 30, was to Eddie Hand, a transport firm executive, also known as Mr. Y in the book Beat the Dealer by Edward O. Thorp.
 In 1956, she was married for three days to New York City-based private investigator and intelligence asset Thomas Corbally, who was Hand's best friend.
-Her final marriage at the age of 37 was to Frank ("Bing") Simpson, a Los Angeles lawyer-yachtsman.
-All of her subsequent marriages ended in divorce.
+Her final marriage, at the age of 37, was to Frank "Bing" Simpson, a Los Angeles lawyer-yachtsman.
 Moran had no children.

-Moran "always preferred to be known as 'Gussy' not 'Gussie'," and her name appears thus in her Los Angeles Times obituary.
+According to Jack Kramer, Moran "always preferred to be known as 'Gussy' not 'Gussie'".
+This is how she was referred to in her Los Angeles Times obituary., although other obituaries retained the more commonly used spelling.